funsocietyirc/MrNodeBot/README.md

         -   Once properly configured and run for the first time, the Bot will provision the database schema using migrations
 -   Start the bot ```node index.js [--config config.js-path]``` or ```npm start```

+## Keep the Bot Running
+Included in the root directory is a sample systemd script (mrnodebot.service), you can do it this way or use forever or any other node task runner.
+If you want to be able to use commands like update, restart, and halt while having the Bot come back it is important you take this into consideration.

 ## Features
 -   Logging / Analytics
 -   SED Corrections